pi-bot/.v2/arduino-firmware/12Mhz.md

 ##Running at 12Mhz
-To operate at 12MHz a few cahanges need to be made -bootloader
+To operate at 12MHz a few changes need to be made -bootloader
 -Boards.txt
 -SoftwareSerial.cpp

 ###bootloader
-See [her](http://ceptimus.co.uk/?p=102) for details of changes to the bootloader
+See [here](http://ceptimus.co.uk/?p=102) for details of changes to the bootloader

 ###Boards.txt
 There are a couple of changes to be made here: